agility-game/status/300/100/200/100/README.md

 Click https://github.com/render-examples/sveltekit/generate and name the repository ```kene``` with description ```Kene``` for owner ```agility-game```.
 Make sure to check the box **Include all branches**

-**NOTE**: Instead of staying with the example, we'll update the repository with the content of https://github.com/rajnandan1/kene and also name the repository ```kene```.
+**NOTE**: Instead of staying with the example, we'll update the repository with the content of https://github.com/rajnandan1/kene.